TomatenKuchenDEV/docs/docs/feed/twitch.md

 ---
 title: Twitch module for e.g. livestreams
-description: Using the bot you can send a message if a Twitch streamer goes live or something else changes.
+description: Using TomatenKuchen you can send a message if a Twitch streamer goes live or something else changes.
 ---

 The Twitch module has several options for sending messages on changes of a streamer.